technofocus-pte/SAP-plus-extend-and-innovate-with-Data-and-AI/Hands-on lab/HOL step-by step - SAP_plus_extend_and_innovate.md

     ![The Trigger a flow with a Power BI data-driven alert screen displays with the sign in and Continue button highlighted.](media/pa_triggerflowconnection.png "Sign in and Continue")

-9. In the flow designer, in the When a data driven alert is triggered step, expand the Alert id field and select **Max of predOffset**.
+9. In the flow designer, in the When a data driven alert is triggered step, expand the Alert Id field, and select **Max of predOffset**.

     ![The When a data driven alert is triggered step displays with the Alert Id drop down expanded and the Max of predOffset value is selected.](media/pa_alert_maxofpredoffset.png "Alert selection")